denn1s/apple-and-lily/Ch. 16 - Karin.md

 We'd been in here for hours.
 With the sock on the door.
 The *entire time*.

-My head turned with the slow, mechanical precision of someone whose neck had rusted solid.
+My head turned with the slow, mechanical precision of rusted hinges.
 I looked back at Lily.

-She was sitting on her bed, hands folded in her lap, beaming at me with the most angelic, infuriatingly innocent smile I had ever seen in my entire life.
+She was sitting on her bed, hands folded in her lap, beaming at me with the most angelic, infuriatingly innocent smile I had ever seen in my life.

-"Lily," I said slowly, my voice barely above a whisper.
-"Why the hell is there a sock on your door?"
+“Lily,” I said slowly, my voice barely above a whisper.
+“Why the hell is there a sock on your door?”

-"Oh!"
+“Oh!”
 Her eyes lit up.
-"Risa said it's polite to put it up when you have visitors.
-I didn't forget."
+“Risa said it's polite to put it up when you have visitors.
+I didn't want to forget.”

-She said it with such genuine earnestness that I couldn't tell if she was completely clueless about what it actually meant, or if she was the most devious person I'd ever met.
+She said it with such genuine earnestness that I couldn't tell if she was completely clueless or the most devious person I'd ever met.

 My face was on fire.
-"That's... that's not exactly what that means..."
+“That's… that's not exactly what that means…”

-"It's not?"
-She tilted her head, the picture of innocent confusion.
+“It's not?”
+She tilted her head.
+Pure, innocent confusion.

 I was going to die.
 Right here.
 In Lily's doorway.
 Death by mortification.

-_She has NO IDEA what that means._

-A cold dread, far more terrifying than any demon in a miniskirt, washed over me.
+A cold dread washed over me—far worse than any demon in a miniskirt.
 My hand fumbled for my phone.
 I hadn't checked it all day.

 The screen lit up.